GfSE/SAF-Specification/stakeholders.md

 * What is the risk involved with each development item?
 * What services are expected from external entities?
 * When do product functions or features become available?
+* Which Stakeholder Requirements are addressed by System Requirements?

+  ***Rationale:  In my role, I need to check whether we fulfill our contract.***
 * Which development effort is associated with each individual element?
 * Which functions will the system provide?
-* Which stakeholder requirements are addressed by system requirements?

-  ***Rationale:  In my role, I need to check whether we fulfill our contract.***
 * Who provides the inputs to a critical function?
 # Regulation Authority
 Definition - Regulation Authority:
-Regulation Authorities can have impact by imposing Stakeholder requirements against the system and by their involvement in the development and acceptance phases (e.g. safety or IT security acceptance audits).
+Regulation Authorities can have impact by imposing Stakeholder Requirements against the system and by their involvement in the development and acceptance phases (e.g. safety or IT security acceptance audits).
 The term “authorities” also refers to current applicable regulations and laws.
 The requirements stipulated on the system are diverse.
 They can be functional and non-functional requirements.
 Systems Engineering must adhere to relevant standards and needs to demonstrate compliance with those standards and requirements.